Quentame/epicgamesstore-api/docs/source/intro.rst

 Introduction
 ==============

-This is the documentation for epicstore_api, library for working with the Epic Games Store API
+This is the documentation for epicgamesstore_api, library for working with the Epic Games Store API

 Prerequisites
 ---------------

-epicstore_api works with Python 3.6 or higher, other versions may not work.
+epicgamesstore_api works with Python 3.7 or higher, other versions may not work.